Lukasz13866417/KeyphraseActivation/README.md

 Some audio data is synthesized on the fly and cached in an **SQLite database** for reuse.<br>
 A large portion is reused to speed up user experience
+## Generation
+- Publicly available speech datasets
+  - The People's Speech
+  - In the future, will add more, e.g. AMI Meeting Corpus
+- TTS tools
+  - Piper (local inference)
+  - Suno Bark (local inference),
+  - Kokoro TTS (local inference),
+  - ElevenLabs (via paid API)
 ## Reusing
 I have put a significant amount of effort to reuse as much of the data as possible. <br>
 - With SQL I find samples containing the keyphrase.
-Knowing the transcripts for everything, I use CTC segmentation (publicly available lightweight model) to find they keyphrase in audio and feed it to the dataset.
+- Knowing the transcripts for everything, I use CTC segmentation (publicly available lightweight model) to find they keyphrase in audio and feed it to the dataset.
 - Naturally I can find many more negatives, so most negatives are already present in the database (**except for confusers**)

 ## Data generation